U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

     ##        cor
     ## 0.08491026

+> **Note:** Correlation heatmaps only consider pairwise correlations and
+> does not demonstrate multicollinearity.

 ### MULTIPLE LINEAR REGRESSION

 > y(`TODU`) = bo + b1*`ACO` + b2*`AHS` + b3*`SI` + b4*`SRI` +b5\*`UI` +
 > Error

-#### Before running the model, you need to check if the requirements are met.
-For instance, let’s take a look if the independent variables have linear relation with the dependent variables.
+#### Before running the model, you need to check if the assumptions are met.
+For instance, let’s take a look if the independent variables have linear relation with the dependent variable.

 ``` r
 plot(x = df$TODU, y = df$ACO, xlab = "TODU", ylab = "ACO")